BoraE/Kolekt/README.md

 http://localhost:8080/index.html
 ```

-Uploaded images and data will be to the directory ```../Kolekt-data``` relative to the installation directory.
+Uploaded images and data will be stored in the directory ```../Kolekt-data``` relative to the installation directory.
+You must manually create the ```Kolekt-data``` directory before running the application.